CSCfi/csc-user-guide/docs/apps/starccm+.md

 ## Available

-Several versions of Star-CCM+ are available on the [Puhti](../computing/systems-puhti.md) server for analysis runs.
+Several versions of Star-CCM+ are available on [Puhti and Mahti](../computing/available-systems.md) servers.
 Use command

     ls /appl/soft/eng/star/ | grep '^[0-9]'